TroyWilliams3687/fuel_tracker/README.md

 ## TODO

-- `ft fuel add --date=2021-01-01 --fuel=48 --mileage=750 --cost=56.65 --car=passat --partial --comment="Some reason"`
+- `ft fuel add passat --date=2021-01-01 --fuel=48 --mileage=750 --cost=56.65 --partial --comment="Some reason"`

-    - This will add a new fuel record to the database
+    - This will add a new fuel record to the database for the specified name of the vehicle (can also specify the vehicle_id).

+    - `vehicle`
+        - The vehicle must already exist in the database
+        - The vehicle must be added prior to adding a fill up
+        - The vehicle can be specified by a unique name or its row id in the database

     - `--date` - The date in YYYY-mm-dd format, but should be setting in the configuration file as a format string for ` datetime.strptime()`
         - `%Y-%m-%d` - 2021-08-21 - `dt = datetime.strptime("2021-08-21", "%Y-%m-%d")`
         - `%d/%m/%y` - 21/11/06   - `dt = datetime.strptime("21/11/06", "%d/%m/%y")`
         - `%m/%d/%y` - 11/21/06
         - `%d/%m/%Y` - 21/11/2006
-        - All dates will be stored as ISO-8600 formatted dates (yyyy-mm-dd)
+        - All dates will be stored in the database as ISO-8600 formatted dates (yyyy-mm-dd)
         - Default - `%Y-%m-%d`

     - `--fuel`